VASH PROGRAM – VETERANS AFFAIRS SUPPORTIVE HOUSING FOR VETERANS

 Step 4: Ongoing Case Management

-move into a house.
-These experts assist veterans in obtaining mental health
+they move into a house.
+These experts assist veterans in obtaining mental

-assistance, medical attention, and other resources perhaps needed to
+health assistance, medical attention, and other resources, perhaps needed

-veterans or their families are advised to carefully collaborate with VA officials
+simple, Veterans or their families are advised to carefully collaborate with

-all through the process to guarantee all required documentation and criteria
+VA officials are all throughout the process to guarantee all required

 Conclusion